-While in Austin, we taught a marketing business class that helped Sweet Makers develop a custom marketing plan for their businesses.
-(BTW...I'm also teaching this same class one FINAL time in Miami at the SoFlo Cake and Candy Expo in April.)
+Earlier this year, we taught a marketing business class that helped Sweet Makers develop a custom marketing plan for their businesses.

 As per usual, the question of pricing came up in the discussion, which I always love to address!
 If you are going to be successful in business at all...you must understand your cost.
 Otherwise, how do you know if you are even making any money??